triagemd/tensorflow-builds/README.md

-Tensorflow Docker images compiled for CPU-optimizations and GPUs.
+Tensorflow Docker images compiled with GPU support and CPU-optimizations.